invesalius/invesalius.github.io/edit_documentation_here/source/user_guide/user_guide.md

 Coil - www.healthcare.philips.com
 ```

-#### Introduction to Neuronavigation

-Neuronavigation is a technique that allows tracking and localization of
-surgical instruments relative to neuronal structures through computer
-visualization.
-In addition, neuronavigation systems are a fundamental tool
-to aid surgical plan and to increase the accuracy of experiments in
-neuroscience, such as transcranial magnetic stimulation (TMS),
-electroencephalography (EEG), magnetoencephalography (MEG) and
-near-infrared spectroscopy (NIRS).
-Despite the vast field of
-applications, the use of neuronavigation in research centers is limited
-by its high cost.
-InVesalius Navigator offers users a low-cost,
-open-source alternative to commercial neuronavigation systems.
-In this
-sense, it is possible to use specific tools for neuronavigation and
-still have the possibility of developing features on demand.
-The
-software for neuronavigation is distributed in an executable version compatible with Windows 7, 8 and 10 operating system.

 ### Software and Hardware Requirements

 InVesalius is designed to run on personal computers, such as desktops